Halloumi Cheese Nutrition, Benefits and How to Use - Dr. Axe

 Research published in the Journal of the International Society of Sports Nutrition suggests that the typical vegetarian diet tends to be high in carbohydrates and low in protein.
 Adding halloumi to some meals throughout the month can be helpful in maintaining proper nutrient levels.

-Halloumi is a salty cheese, with 13 percent of your Daily Value is just one slice.
+Halloumi is a salty cheese, with up to 13 percent of your daily value in just one slice.
 Therefore, when eaten in excess, it’s easy to go overboard on your daily sodium intake.

 The fat that undoubtedly does cause health issues is trans fat, and halloumi cheese doesn’t contain any of this fat.

-Regardless, because of its sodium level and being somewhat high calorie like all cheeses, moderation is recommended.
+Regardless, because of its sodium level and being somewhat high in calories like all cheeses, moderation is recommended.

 You’ll be able to find halloumi cheese in many specialty grocers, including places like Trader Joe’s and Whole Foods.
 Natural food stores commonly carry grilling cheese, and cheese shops will likely carry halloumi as well.